-Populace is a significant outdoor, ceramic art installation.
-It will recognize the people who lived in this area at the time of Confederation by creating thousands of ceramic feathers, roses and fleurs de lis, recognizing the Indigenous people, the English and the French.
+Populace was a significant outdoor, ceramic art installation.
+It recognized the people who lived in the Ottawa area at the time of Confederation by creating thousands of ceramic feathers, roses and fleurs de lys, recognizing the Indigenous peoples, the English and the French.

-The installation will be set on the grounds of its site partner, the Canadian Museum of Nature from June 17 2017 until September 4, 2017.
-Each flower and feather is hand-built out of ceramic clay, fused with a lustrous light glaze and installed on individual rods on the Museum’s grounds.
+The installation was set on the grounds of its site partner, the Canadian Museum of Nature from June 17, 2017 until September 4, 2017.
+Each flower and feather was hand-built out of ceramic clay, fused with a lustrous light glaze and installed on individual rods on the Museum’s grounds.

-Populace involves numerous individual and community ceramic groups, community centres and high schools that will contribute to the production and installation of the ceramic sculptures.
-The installation will be open and free to the public.
+Populace involved numerous individual and community ceramic groups, community centres and high schools that contributed to the production and installation of the ceramic sculptures.
+The installation was open and free to the public.

-Populace will delight visitors who can walk freely about the installation, take photographs and become immersed in the experience.
-Populace is an initiative designed by the Ottawa Guild of Potters to highlight the ceramic arts for Canada’s 150th celebrations, to engage with the larger community to create a beautiful example of public art that can be enjoyed by thousands of visitors.
+Populace delighted visitors who walked freely about the installation, took photographs and became immersed in the experience.
+Populace was an initiative designed by the Ottawa Guild of Potters to highlight the ceramic arts for Canada’s 150th celebrations, to engage with the larger community to create a beautiful example of public art that was enjoyed by thousands of visitors.

 Kirstin Davidson is the coordinator of the proposed project.
 Kirstin has been working with clay for sixteen years.
 She has served on the OGP Executive as VP, President and Past President.
 Kirstin has coordinated the giving of charitable donations for the OPG.
 Through her leadership, seventeen different local charities have received in excess of $11,000.
 In 2006, Kirstin orchestrated the OGP's presence at the Canadian Tulip Festival and in 2009, Kirstin helped organize and install the OGP’s 30th Anniversary exhibition at the Craft Ontario Gallery.